-Unlawful harassment may involve conduct of a sexual nature (sexual harassment), or it may be related to age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.
+Unlawful harassment may involve conduct of a sexual nature (sexual harassment), or it may be related to gender, age, disability, gender reassignment, marital or civil partner status, family status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, membership of the travelling community, sex or sexual orientation.
 Harassment is unacceptable even if it does not fall within any of these categories.